StefanScherer/arduino-ide/README.md

     @powershell -NoProfile -ExecutionPolicy unrestricted -Command "((new-object net.webclient).DownloadFile('https://raw.github.com/StefanScherer/arduino-ide/install/windows.bat', '%Temp%\windows.bat'))" && %Temp%\windows.bat

 Enter the admin user and password when prompted in UAC dialogs.
-It will install the DotNet runtime 4 which is needed by Chocolatey, then VirtualBox and Vagrant and also curl to download further files from this repo.
+It will install the DotNet runtime 4 which is needed by Chocolatey, then VirtualBox and Vagrant and then the Vagrantfile from this repo.

 ## Preparing the Arduino IDE Ubuntu box
 The Arduino IDE will be installed into an Ubuntu 12.04 box.
 Just clone this repo and call vagrant up with the following commands: